 The Ylläs to Levi cross country ski race takes place in April each year.
 If you're there some other time, why not challenge yourself to ski the route.
 The 70km race is a challenging and rewarding course with longer climbs and easier flats through the artic birch forest.
 Or you can chose the shorter 55K option leaving out the climb before Kätkänlaavu.

-Inntravel have a learn to cross country ski week which offers 2 x 90-minute lessons, 6 days’ classic ski hire and guided ski tour.
-See if there are any discounts available.
+Inntravel has a learn to cross country ski week which offers 2 x 90-minute lessons, 6 days’ classic ski hire and guided ski tour.

 Culturally the Kanalan Navattagalleria and the Museum and Information Centre are worth a visit.